TDHolmes/tdholmes.github.io/README.md

 Ladder 42 (AKA candleBot) was a project for my Microprocessors II lab by myself and [Broderick Carlin][Broderick Link].
-The project is based on the [Trinity College Firefighting Robot Competition][http://www.trinityrobotcontest.org/].
+The project is based on the [Trinity College Firefighting Robot Competition][trinity robot link].
 The goal is to have the robot find the fire (a candle) and extinguish it as fast as possible.

-We went about this by getting a [Pixy][http://charmedlabs.com/default/pixy-cmucam5/] to do image processing, two old Wiimotes to sense IR, two compass MEMS ICs, a color sensor to go on the bottom to detect the white circle that is under the candle, and a cell module to text the "fire department" to put out the candle.
+We went about this by getting a [Pixy][pixy link] to do image processing, two old Wiimotes to sense IR, two compass MEMS ICs, a color sensor to go on the bottom to detect the white circle that is under the candle, and a cell module to text the "fire department" to put out the candle.
 A bit overboard, but we wanted to go all out on this project.
-We designed all of the PCBs ourselves and got them fabricated by [Dirty PCB][http://dirtypcbs.com/store/pcbs].
+We designed all of the PCBs ourselves and got them fabricated by [Dirty PCB][diry PCB link].

 ![alt text][Ladder 42 block diagram]